He made it sound like it was the easiest thing to do. Like I could prick myself, drain a few drops of blood into a bowl and hand it to him.

 What kind of name was that?
 I thought.

-I guess giants have special names to match their enormous sizes.
+I guess giants have special names to match their enormous size.

 We arrived at the foot of the mountain.